Lostes-Burger/Docker/pterodactyl/eggs/CloudNet+MP/README.md

 # [Cloud Net](https://github.com/CloudNetService/CloudNet)
 A modern application that can dynamically and easily deliver Minecraft oriented software
+- Its Really Important to use Version 4.0.0-RC11 or newer because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)
+- Get newest Release on [CloudNet github](https://github.com/CloudNetService/CloudNet/releases)

 # [MultiPaper](https://multipaper.io/)
 Run a single world across multiple Minecraft servers.
 Fork of Purpur with optimisations from Airplane and Pufferfish, giving you the best possible performance.